Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Numerical studies

-In this section, we examine the effect of the covariate-orthogonal loading part $\bGamma_m$.
+\paragraph{Effect of the covariate-orthogonal loading.} In this experiment, we examine the effect of the covariate-orthogonal loading part $\bGamma_m$.
 To simulate nonzero $\bGamma_m$ such that $\bA_m$ satisfies the identification condition, we first generate a matrix $\bLambda_m$ with each elements drawn from independent $\calN(0,1)$, project it to the orthogonal complement of $\bG_m$ and normalize each column.
 Specifically, the $r$-th column of $\bGamma_m$ is obtained as

-where $\bP_{\bG_m}$ is the projection matrix of $\bG_m$, $\blambda_{m, \cdot r}$ is the $r$-th column of $\bLambda_m$.
-We add a scaling factor $\tau \geqslant 0$ to controls the amplitude of the orthogonal part.
+where $\bP_{\bG_m}$ is the projection matrix of $\bG_m$ and $\blambda_{m, \cdot r}$ is the $r$-th column of $\bLambda_m$.
+We add a scaling factor $\mu \geqslant 0$ to controls the amplitude of the orthogonal part.
 Note that $\bA_m = \bG_m + \bGamma_m$ generated in this way is not necessarily an orthogonal matrix.
 So a final QR decomposition is conducted on $\bA_m$ to orthonormalize the columns of $\bA_m$.
-In the experiments, we fix $I_1=I_2=I_3=I=200$, $R=3$ and $\alpha=0.5$ and change the values of $\tau$.
-The magnitude or the Frobenious norm of $\bGamma_m$ is controlled through the coefficient $\tau$.
-The errors under four different choices of $\tau$'s are reported in Table~\ref{tabl:gamma-effect}.
+Again, we note that we orthonormalize $\bA_m$ just in order to control the overall signal-to-noise ratio.
+In the experiments, we fix $I_1=I_2=I_3=I=200$, $R=3$ and $\alpha=0.5$ and change the values of $\mu$.
+The magnitude or the Frobenious norm of $\bGamma_m$ is controlled through the coefficient $\mu$.
+The errors under four different choices of $\mu$'s are reported in Table~\ref{tabl:gamma-effect}.
 Note that in the simulation, $\bA_m = \bG_m +\bGamma_m$ is normalized such that the signal-to-noise ratio of the tensor $\calY$ can be controlled by the core tensor $\calF$.
-A larger value of $\tau$ indicates a smaller norm of the projected tensor $\tilde\calY$ and results in a decreased signal-to-noise ratio in the projected model.
-As demonstrated in Table~\ref{tabl:gamma-effect}, the error increases as $\tau$ increases.
+A larger value of $\mu$ indicates a smaller norm of the projected tensor $\tilde\calY$ and results in a decreased signal-to-noise ratio in the projected model.
+As demonstrated in Table~\ref{tabl:gamma-effect}, the error increases as $\mu$ increases.